Skip to content

 James Lee III grew up in the southwestern Michigan community of Benton Harbor, adjacent to lakeside St. Joseph, where he was born.
 Although his father’s side of the family was musical, Lee wasn’t overwhelmingly interested in music until he began piano lessons at age 12.
 It was a turning point: he progressed very quickly as a pianist for someone starting so late and also began to compose for piano.
 By the time he graduated high school he was assured enough to have written a piano concerto for himself to perform with his peers.
 He also sang in choirs throughout his youth.

-After Andrews University, Lee earned a degree in piano performance as an undergraduate at the University of Michigan.
-As a college senior he applied to graduate school, ultimately earning his doctorate from the University of Michigan.
-It was in summer 2002, during his time at the University of Michigan, that he was a Composition Fellow of the BSO’s Tanglewood Music Center.
-He counts among his teachers Michael Daugherty, William Bolcom, Bright Sheng, and Betsy Jolas; at Tanglewood he also worked with Osvaldo Golijov, Michael Gandolfi, Steven Mackey, and Kaija Saariaho.
-Lee’s The Appointed Time, for string quartet, and a choral setting of Psalm 61 were given their premieres at Tanglewood.
-Following his graduation from Michigan, Lee joined the faculty of Morgan State University in Baltimore, Maryland, where he is an associate professor.
+After Andrews University, Lee earned a bachelor’s degree in piano performance and a doctorate in music composition from the University of Michigan.
+He was a 2002 Composition Fellow of the Tanglewood Music Center and two of his pieces were performed, his Psalm 61 and the string quartet Appointed Time.
+Lee counts among his teachers Michael Daugherty, William Bolcom, Bright Sheng, and Betsy Jolas; at Tanglewood he also worked with Osvaldo Golijov, Michael Gandolfi, Steven Mackey, and Kaija Saariaho.
+Lee joined the faculty of the HBCU Morgan State University in Baltimore, Maryland, directly after earning his doctorate.

 The commission that became Freedom’s Genuine Dawn originated with the Baltimore Symphony Orchestra, in Lee’s adoptive city.
-In composing the piece, he collaborated with spoken word and recording artist Wordsmith (né Anthony Parker, b.1980), a Morgan State alumnus who had been appointed to the position of artistic partner with the Baltimore Symphony in September 2020.
-They first worked together on Destined Words, a piece commissioned by the orchestra in celebration of Marin Alsop’s tenure as music director there and also in recognition of the first federally recognized Juneteenth holiday in 2021.
+He collaborated with spoken word and recording artist Wordsmith (né Anthony Parker, b.1980), a Morgan State alumnus and an artistic partner with the Baltimore Symphony.
+Their first project was Destined Words, commissioned by the orchestra to celebrate simultaneously the first federally recognized Juneteenth holiday and Marin Alsop’s tenure as music director.
 The Boston Symphony Orchestra and the Rochester Philharmonic were brought in as partners to commission Freedom’s Genuine Dawn.
-The Baltimore Symphony’s January 2022 premiere was followed by the Rochester Philharmonic’s performances in February 2023.
 (It was in Rochester that Frederick Douglass delivered the oration from which most of the text of Freedom’s Genuine Dawn was taken.)

-James Lee III’s music has, in itself, an inherent dynamism and storytelling component.
-Virtually all of his works are based on clearly defined pictorial and narrative elements—his music is, as music historians would say, “program music,” like the symphonic poems of Richard Strauss or Franz Liszt.
-Sukkot Through Orion’s Nebula, a purely orchestral work, is a case in point, as are his Niiji Memories flute concerto and his orchestral Visions of Cahokia, both inspired by Native American history.
-In his works for narrator and orchestra, which also include his Tethered Voices and Hold On, America, Hold On!, he felt the need to make the message more explicit, highlighting the historical and ongoing struggle of Black Americans for equity within society.
+James Lee III’s music has, in itself, an inherent dynamism and storytelling element.
+Virtually all of his works are programmatic, that is, based on clearly defined pictorial and narrative elements, like the tone poems of Richard Strauss or Franz Liszt.
+In his works for narrator and orchestra, which also include his Tethered Voices and Hold On, America, Hold On!, he felt the need to make more explicit the message of the historical and ongoing struggle for equity for Black Americans.
+Lee explicitly models aspects of Freedom’s Genuine Dawn on Aaron Copland’s Lincoln Portrait.
+One can view Freedom’s Genuine Dawn as a sympathetic complement to Copland’s tribute to Lincoln, while at the same time—like Douglass to Lincoln—being a goad to the uncritical acceptance of a status quo in which deep inequalities still exist.
+The composer’s comments on his piece appear below.

 Composer and writer Robert Kirzinger is the Boston Symphony Orchestra’s Director of Program Publications.